SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US245 - Add figure category/03.design/README.md

 - The repository pattern is used to abstract data access, allowing for easy switching between in-memory and database-backed persistence as required by the non-functional requirements.
 - The UI receives clear feedback (success or error messages) based on the outcome of the operation.

-This design supports extensibility (future editing, inactivation, listing), maintainability, and traceability, and ensures that all business rules and non-functional requirements are respected.
+This design supports extensibility (future editing, inactivation, listing), maintainability, and traceability, ensuring that all business rules and non-functional requirements are respected.

 ### 3.2.
 Sequence Diagram(s)